KingJMV/Bacon-s-Cipher/HC.md

 1. Bacon Cipher is a method of steganography (a method of hiding a secret message as opposed to just a cipher)

-1. Basically just a combination of letters that are linked to a certain letter
+1. Basically just a combination of letters that are linked to a certain single letter

 1. Devised by Francis Bacon in 1605